 The Ministry of Environment recommends minimum separation distances between new residential developments and other sensitive land uses and existing waste water treatment facilities.
-The Ministry of Environment will be consulted to determine these separation distances within the Township or an adjoining municipality.
+The Ministry of Environment will be consulted to determine these separation distances within the Township or an adjoining municipality, that is in accordance with Land Use Compatibility Guidelines issued by the Ministry of Environment, as amended time to time.